QMSS-G5072-2022/vandapy/README.md

 ## Usage

-vandapy let's you search, summarise, and get images from the Victoria & Albert Musuem API and returns pythonic objects.
+Vandapy let's you search, summarise, and get images from the Victoria & Albert Musuem API and returns pythonic objects.
 For example, you can use the search function to return a pandas dataframe with useful information on your query!

 See examples in docs for instances of how you can use vandapy to look for items or information in the V&A collection.